-Lundbeck provides open access to clinical trial result summaries (synopses) from Lundbeck-sponsored phase II-IV trials completed after January 1, 2014, following market authorization in US or EU.
+Lundbeck provides open access to clinical trial result summaries (synopses) from Lundbeck-sponsored phase II-IV trials completed after January 1, 2014, with products approved in the EU or US.
 Find the list of synopses here.

-Clinical trial reports will be accessible on the EMA’s page for clinical trial data in accordance with EMA POLICY/0070.
-Clinical trial information will also be accessible on Health Canada's homepage in accordance with Health Canada's guidance Public Release of Clinical Information.
+Clinical trial reports for approved products are expected to be accessible on the EMA’s page for clinical trial data in accordance with EMA POLICY/0070.
+Clinical trial information for products approved in Canada is accessible on Health Canada's homepage in accordance with Health Canada's guidance Public Release of Clinical Information.